Karl Immermann: Biography

 Immermann had considerable aptitude for the drama, but it was long before he found a congenial field for his talents.
 His early plays are imitations, partly of Kotzebue's, partly of the Romantic dramas of Ludwig Tieck and Müller, and are now forgotten.
 In 1826, however, appeared Cardenio und Celinde, a love tragedy of more promise; this, as well as the earlier productions, awakened the ill-will of Count Platen, who made Immermann the subject of his wittiest satire, Der romantische Oedipus.
 Between 1827 and 1832 Immermann redeemed his good name by a series of historical tragedies, Das Trauerspiel in Tirol (1827), Kaiser Friedrich II.
 (1828) and a trilogy from Russian history, Alexis (1832).
 His masterpiece is the poetic mystery, Merlin (1831), a noble poem, which, like its model, Faust, deals with the deeper problems of modern spiritual life.

 Immermann's important dramaturgic experiments in Düsseldorf are described in detail in Düsseldorfer Anfänge (1840).
 More significant is his position as a novelist.
-Here he clearly stands on the boundary line between Romanticism and modern literature; his Epigonen (1836) might be described as one of the last Romantic imitations of Goethe's Wilhelm Meister, while the satire and realism of his second novel, Münchhausen (1838), form a complete break with the older literature.
+Here he clearly stands on the boundary line between Romanticism and modern literature; his Epigonen (1836) might be described as one of the last Romantic imitations of Goethe's Wilhelm Meister's Apprenticeship, while the satire and realism of his second novel, Münchhausen (1838), form a complete break with the older literature.

 As a prose-writer Immermann is perhaps best remembered to-day by his story of village life, Der Oberhof, which is embedded in the formless mass of Münchhausen.
 His last work was an unfinished epic, Tristan und Isolde (1840).

-Immermann's Gesammelte Schriften were published in 14 vols. in 1835–1843; a new edition, with biography and introduction by R. Boxberger, in 20 vols.
-(Berlin, 1883); selected works, edited by M. Koch, (4 vols, 1887–1888) and Franz Muncker (6 vols, 1897).
-See G. zu Putlitz, Karl Immermann, sein Leben und seine Werke (2 vols, 1870); Ferdinand Freiligrath, Karl Immermann, Blätter der Erinnerung an ihn (1842); Wilhelm Müller, K. Immermann und sein Kreis (1860); R. Fellner, Geschichte einer deutschen Musterbühne (1888); K. Immermann: eine Gedächtnisschrift (1896).
+Immermann's Gesammelte Schriften were published in 14 volumes in 1835–1843; a new edition, with biography and introduction by R. Boxberger, in 20 volumes (Berlin, 1883); selected works, edited by M. Koch, (4 volumes, 1887–1888) and Franz Muncker (6 volumes, 1897).
+See G. zu Putlitz, Karl Immermann, sein Leben und seine Werke (2 volumes, 1870); Ferdinand Freiligrath, Karl Immermann, Blätter der Erinnerung an ihn (1842); Wilhelm Müller, K. Immermann und sein Kreis (1860); R. Fellner, Geschichte einer deutschen Musterbühne (1888); K. Immermann: eine Gedächtnisschrift (1896).